 This research was supported by the Wellcome Trust, which unites researchers from the Yale Department of Psychiatry and the University of Cambridge Departments of Psychology and Psychiatry.

-This Article was submitted by Shane Seger, on Monday, June 24, 2013.
+This article was submitted by Shane Seger on June 24, 2013.